great-expectations/great_expectations/docs/guides/how_to_guides/creating_batches/how_to_load_a_database_table_view_or_query_result_as_a_batch.rst

         3. Construct a Runtime Batch Request

-          We will create a ``RuntimeBatchRequest`` and pass it our query via the ``runtime_parameters`` argument, under the ``query`` key.
+          We will create a Runtime Batch Request and pass it our query via the ``runtime_parameters`` argument, under the ``query`` key.
 The ``batch_identifiers`` argument is required and must be a non-empty dictionary containing all of the Batch Identifiers specified in your Runtime Data Connector configuration.

           By default, the associated SqlAlchemy Execution Engine will create a temporary table with your given query unless configured otherwise (see step 1).
 If you would like to control this behavior at runtime, instead of in configuration, you may do so by setting ``create_temp_table`` to ``False`` via the Runtime Batch Request's ``batch_spec_passthrough`` argument.